sailfish009/openstructure/modules/io/doc/io.rst

-In order to check the structure for some stereo-chemical and steric clashes before computing the lDDT scores it is required to pass parameter file based on Engh and Huber parameters, and on the atomic radii as defined in the Cambridge Structural Database. lDDT ships with default file called `stereo_chemical_props.txt` located in `$OST_ROOT/share/openstructure` directory.
+In order to check the structure for some stereo-chemical and steric clashes before computing the lDDT scores it is required to pass parameter file based on Engh and Huber parameters, and on the atomic radii as defined in the Cambridge Structural Database.
+OpenStructure ships with default file called `stereo_chemical_props.txt` located in `$OST_ROOT/share/openstructure` directory.
 A class :class:`~ost.io.StereoChemicalParamsReader` is used to read this file.

-.. class:: StereoChemicalParamsReader
+.. class:: StereoChemicalParamsReader(filename="")

   Object that holds and reads stereochemical parameters.

+  :param filename: Sets :attr:`filename`.

   .. attribute:: bond_table